 How Long Does This Icing Take To Harden?

-This recipe will take up to 24 hours to harden depending on the climate in your household.
+This icing for sugar cookies will take up to 24 hours to harden depending on the climate in your household.
 The top layer of the icing will harden after just a couple of hours.
-I recommend hardening overnight for the best results.
+I recommend hardening overnight for the best results before stacking the cookies.

 Can I Make This Ahead Of Time?